tombetthauser/arts_mapgenerator/README.md

 9. check to see that everything looks correct
 10. if you find errors fix them in your **data.csv** file and then run your **generator.py** file again
 11. your old map will automatically be replaced by the new one
-12. each time you run **generator.py** your GitHub will also be automatically updated

   (instructions continued...)